 The Process review committee, a sub-committee of the governance committee, shall be responsible for identifying and recommending, upon consultation with the superintendent, areas of the school’s operations and finances appropriate for an internal audit during the course of each school year.

 |Brent Smith (Chair), Ashok Lalwani, Yosh Nakahara, Tamera Fillinger|

-The board also convenes ad-hoc committees and task forces to support the school.
-Such committees include the Community Engagement Task Force and the Election Task Force.
-Click here for a list of committee members.
+The board also convenes ad hoc committees and task forces to support the school.
+Such committees include the community engagement task force and the election task force.

 Are you a member of the Singapore American School Limited?

 The Singapore American School Limited is the legal entity under which the Singapore American School (SAS) operates.
 Members participate in the governance of SAS by voting at Annual General Meetings, Extraordinary General Meetings and by voting for candidates standing for election to the board.
 Application for parent membership to the school has been a part of the standard application for admission since 2001.
-All parents, legal guardians, staff and faculty are members.
+All parents, legal guardians, staff, and faculty are members.
 There is no fee for membership.
-If you are unsure of whether or not you are a member, please call board secretary, Ann Tan, at +65 6360 6315 or email email@example.com for assistance.
+If you are unsure of whether or not you are a member, please email secretary of the board, Heather Ungerman, at firstname.lastname@example.org for assistance.

 Candidate Information Session 7:00 p.m. at the Mandarin Orchard Hotel (RSVP here)

 Candidate Information Session 12:30 p.m. at the SAS board room (RSVP here)